joelek/circus/readme.md

 ## Future plans

 * Move playlist editing to context menu (fixes cache error).
-* Create back and forward buttons for navigation.
-* Add reload option for cached pages.
 * Create typed REST API.
 * Set document title based on page.
-* Edit icons to look better in 12px.
-* Export icons with 24px sizes.
 * Create and use layout components with standard spacing.
 * Put languages in database.
 * Add offline functionality with service workers.